What do I bring to my first appointment?

 If you have an extensive medical history, we may request that you obtain a health summary printout from your primary care physician to bring to your appointment.

 If you have dental and/or medical insurance, please bring your insurance card to your first appointment.

 What can I expect at my first appointment?

-When you arrive, you will be checked in by the reception staff who will confirm your details, take any applicable health insurance information, and collect information on your medical history if they do not already have it.
-You may provide this information to us online before your appointment by completing our Patient Registration form.
+When you arrive, you will be checked in by the reception staff who will confirm all relevant details, including insurance information and medical history documentation.
+You are encouraged to provide this information to us online prior to your appointment by completing our Patient Registration form.

-During your consultation, you will receive a thorough head and neck examination and any additional X-rays that may be required.
-Your doctor will discuss your diagnosis and your options for treatment to develop the most efficient and effective plan to solve your oral health problem.
+During your consultation, you will receive a thorough clinical examination, and any additional X-rays that are required will be obtained.
+Your doctor will discuss your diagnosis and your various treatment options in order to best suit your individual needs.
 Once a treatment plan has been formulated, an itemized estimate of all surgical costs will be provided.